-It displays in the monitoring environment the current status of all hosts, services and events.
+It displays the current status of all hosts, services and events in the monitoring environment .

-It is used in the configuration environment to manage and setup the monitoring environment.
+It is used in the configuration environment to set up and to manage the monitoring environment.

-For these two functions Checkmk offers two views of the hosts and services — and to get started with both functions also two menus: the Monitor and the Setup menu.
+For both of these functions Checkmk provides two views of the hosts and services — and also two menus for getting started with both functions: the Monitor and the Setup menus.

-The following picture shows the start page of Checkmk, which can be seen directly after logging in:
+The following image shows the Checkmk start page, which can be seen directly after logging in:

 With the navigation bar on the left and the icons it contains, you make the basic decisions about what Checkmk should do for you:

 Customize — For the customisation of interface elements useful for the monitoring (such as bookmarks, views, dashboards and graphs)